Frequently Asked Questions

 How many firefighters respond to a typical alarm?

 When responding to a fire call for service, the engine carries a minimum of 3 firefighters.
 On a medical call for service, the engine has a minimum of 1 firefighter and two on the ambulance.
+On average we will respond with 5 personnel which includes Volunteers and Part-time Firefighters.

 How many calls involve responses to fires?